VESA Local Bus: Historical overview

 Thus for a short time, a market opening occurred where video card manufacturers and motherboard chipset makers created their own proprietary implementations of local buses to provide graphics cards direct access to the processor and system memory.
 This avoided the limitations of the ISA bus while being less costly than a "licensed IBM MCA machine".
 At the time, the cost to migrate to an MCA architecture machine from an ISA machine was substantial.
 MCA machines generally did not offer ISA slots, thus a migration to MCA architecture meant that any prior investment in ISA cards was made unusable.
-Additionally, makers of MCA-compatible cards were subject to IBM's licensing fees, which combined with MCA's greater technical requirements and expense to implement.
-It did have the effect of making an MCA version of a peripheral card significantly more expensive than its ISA counterpart.
+Additionally, makers of MCA-compatible cards were subject to IBM's licensing fees.
+Combined with MCA's greater technical requirements and expense to implement, this had the effect of making an MCA version of a peripheral card significantly more expensive than its ISA counterpart.

 So while these ad-hoc manufacturer-specific solutions were effective, they were not standardized, and there were no provisions for providing interoperability.
 This drew the attention of the VESA consortium and resulted in a proposal for a voluntary and royalty-free local bus standard in 1992.
 An additional benefit from this standardization (beyond the primary goal of greater graphics card performance) was that other devices could also be designed to utilize the performance offered from VLB; notably, mass-storage controllers were offered for VLB, providing increased hard-disk performance.
 VLB bandwidth depended on the CPU's bus speed: It started at 100 MB/s for CPUs with a 25 MHz bus, increased to 133 MB/s at 33 MHz and 160 MB/s at 40 MHz, and reached 200 MB/s at 50 MHz.